pytest-dev/pyfakefs/master/_sources/usage.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~
 This may be used to add modules that shall not be patched.
 This is mostly
 used to avoid patching the Python file system modules themselves, but may be
 helpful in some special situations.
+There is also the global
+variable ``Patcher.SKIPNAMES`` that can be extended for that purpose, though
+this seldom be needed (except for own pytest plugins, as shown in example
+mentioned above)

 use_dynamic_patch
 ~~~~~~~~~~~~~~~~~
 If ``True`` (the default), dynamic patching after setup is used (for example for modules loaded locally inside of functions).
 Can be switched off if it causes unwanted side effects.
-This parameter may be removed in the future if no use case turns up for it.
+This parameter will probably removed in the future - it has been added while dynamic patching was an experimental feature.

 Using convenience methods
 -------------------------